ernohanninen/SIMPLIcity/README.md

 ##### Process specific metadata files

 Path to files which contains user-specified settings for the processes.
-The files which are for processes not tested in SIMPLIcity are initialized to `null`.
+The input files which are for processes not tested in SIMPLIcity are initialized to `null`.
 - `params.area_measurements_metadata` = `null`
 - `params.cell_clustering_metadata` = `null`
 - `params.cell_thresholding_metadata` = `null`